The Direct Access Process

 Your matter requires a Solicitor by law (e.g. conveyancing)

 Not sure?
-Our free assessment takes two minutes and will tell you whether Direct Access is suitable for your situation.
+Our free, no-obligation quote takes two minutes and will tell you whether Direct Access is suitable for your situation.
 Learn more about what Direct Access is.

 Scope of Service